scouten/ericscouten.dev/content/2023/i-built-my-own-linkroll/index.md

 ### The Core: Zola

-Almost all of my web presences these days are built using [Zola](https://www.getzola.org), a super-fast [static-site generator](https://jamstack.org/generators/) built in the [Rust](https://www.rust-lang.org) programming language.
+Almost all of my web presences these days (including this one) are built using [Zola](https://www.getzola.org), a super-fast [static-site generator](https://jamstack.org/generators/) built in the [Rust](https://www.rust-lang.org) programming language.
 The only current exception is my primary site, [ericscouten.com](https://ericscouten.com), and I have plans for a Zola-based makeover soon.

 Zola neatly satisfies most of the design goals I listed above and I built the core of the site using Zola several months ago using templates that I had built for my other sites, including this one.
 I use [Netlify](https://www.netlify.com) to automatically deploy and build my site, but could pretty quickly move elsewhere if the platform stops working for whatever reason.